ros2/demos/demo_nodes_cpp/README.md

 ### Content-Filter Messaging

-This runs `content_filtering_subscriber` and `content_filtering_publisher` ROS 2 nodes which exchanges the emergency temperature data and only filters out uninteresting data so that the subscription is not called.
+This runs `content_filtering_subscriber` and `content_filtering_publisher` ROS 2 nodes which exchanges temperature data on the `/temperature` topic.

+However the subscriber requests that data is only sent if the temperature is less than -30 C or greater than 100 C, saving bandwidth.

 ```bash
 # Open new terminal